 In addition to the tipping cylinder that can level us backwards, we can also level the camper conversion sideways 12cm per side.
 We do this with the help of the air helper suspension that is inside the existing coil suspension.
 We can inflate the air helper suspension separately with an external compressor.
 Before we use this air helper suspension, we do turn off the X-Eng sway bar.
 This so that it does not work against you and so we can use the optimal flex.

-Jorge Gonzales – Live Work Wander
+12. Jorge & Jessica – Live Work Wander

 Ah the joys of leveling one’s overland rig.
 You’ve been driving all day, possibly stopping twenty or thirty times to film or photograph something, stuffing your face with beef jerky and crackers along the way, taking piss breaks, filling fuel, listening to a podcast or audio book or Katie Perry’s Firework for the upteenth time when finally the time has come to find camp.